docusign/code-examples-php/README.md

    The private part of the RSA key pair must be copied over and stored in a private.key file in the top of your repo clone.

 ### Installation steps
-**Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, perform only steps 2, 3, 5, and 7 below, as the other steps are automatically performed for you.**
+**Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, skip steps 4 and 6 below as they're automatically performed for you.**

-1. Download or clone this repository to your workstation to this folder: **code-examples-php**
+1. Download or clone the [code-examples-php](https://github.com/docusign/code-examples-php) repository.
 1. **cd code-examples-php** or `cd <Quickstart_folder_name>`
-1. Install the dependencies listed in the composer.json file:
+1. Run **composer install** to install the dependencies listed in the composer.json file.
-   Run **composer install**

 1. Create a new file, **ds_config.php,** (in the root folderof the example) by using ds_config_example.php as your template.
      Update the integration key and other settings in the configuration file.

-   **Note:** Protect your integration key and secret and/or RSA private key.
+   **Note:** Protect your integration key and secret and/or RSA private key pair.
 You should ensure that the file ds_config.php will not be stored in your source code repository.

 1. **Configure your web server** to serve the files in the `/public` folder.
-For a simple web server setup, see [XAMPP/Apache web server instructions](https://github.com/docusign/code-examples-php/blob/master/docs/readme_xampp.md).
+For a simple web server setup, see the XAMPP/Apache web server instructions below.

 1. Update your integration key's settings to include a redirect URI for your installation of the example.
 See Prerequisites item 2 above for more information.